-Free PDF Acts commentaries that can be downloaded in seconds are listed below.
-This is a fast and easy way to personally own some of the greatest bible study material ever written.
-These free commentaries can be used for personal self-study and devotional reading, for bible studies and small groups, for classroom teaching at any level, or for preaching.
-Please read the brief descriptions provided for more information about the authors, including their theological and denominational affiliations.
-If you appreciate this service, please share this page with others so they may benefit, too.
+Free Acts commentaries that can be downloaded in seconds are listed below.
+This is a fast and easy way to personally own some of the greatest Bible study material ever written.
+These free commentaries can be used for personal self-study and devotional reading, for Bible studies and small groups, for classroom teaching at any level, or for preaching.

 Simply click the link to the commentary you want and the download will start immediately.
 The speed of the download depends on the size of the file and the user’s internet connection.
 Most commentaries will download in seconds.